yoonmoonsick/dnd2024/README.md

 > Rune Knights enhance their martial prowess using the supernatural power of runes, an ancient practice that originated with giants.
 Rune cutters can be found among any family of giants, and you likely learned your methods first or second hand from such a mystical artisan.
 >
-> Whether you found the giant’s work carved into a hill or cave, learned of the runes from a sage, or met the giant in person, you studied the giant’s craft and learned how to apply magic runes to empower your equipment.
+> Whether you found the giant's work carved into a hill or cave, learned of the runes from a sage, or met the giant in person, you studied the giant's craft and learned how to apply magic runes to empower your equipment.

 - Level 3: Rune Carver
   - You can use magic runes to enhance your gear.
 You learn two runes of your choice.
 When you reach certain levels in this class, you learn additional runes (Fighter Level 7 and 10).